 The argument that increased revenue at the point of retail in the absence of private label products would be captured by the processor and not passed on to farmers does indicate imbalance in bargaining power for farmers.
 However, the argument remains that the supermarkets are using their power in these loss-leading exercises to shift revenue from dairy product streams that would otherwise be entering the supply chain and contributing to the growth of Australian dairy to alternate, higher margin product streams of other industries.
 UDV is concerned that long term vision is lacking in the ACCC decision that this will not eventually impact on farmers and the dairy industry.

 Additionally, the argument that ACCC puts forward for why increased revenue from drinking milk sales would not reach the farm gate is that of the power imbalance between farmer and processor; an imbalance that this inquiry itself has explicitly set out recommendations to address.
 It is reasonable to assume that if imbalance in the farmer-processor relationship can be improved, an increase in revenue passing from retailers to processor may indeed be relevant at the farm gate.
-UDV urges ACCC to take this rare opportunity to properly determine whether continuation of existing contracting practices at the retail level will have a long term impact on competition in the dairy industry and a long term impact on the profitability and sustainability of an economically important industry.
+UDV urges ACCC to take this rare opportunity to properly determine whether continuation of existing contracting practices at the retail level will have a long term impact on competition in the dairy industry and a long term impact on sustainability of an economically important industry.

 Similarly, UDV does not agree that the loss-leading practices that discounted private label dairy products contribute to represent a positive outcome for retail customers.
 The loss leading method is implemented only to promote sales of more expensive premium products at the expense of cheaper milk and other private label goods.
 Ultimately the retailer must recoup their expenses from either their suppliers or their customers.
 Supermarkets are not in the business of donating goods to their customers and to represent loss-leading practices in any altruistic light is again naïve.